maverick876/it/README.md

-# it project probably not gonna finish it
+# it project hopefully I'll finish it
 erjhbgerbv to change something and see tge changes